About Oxford Big Read

 Entries are judged anonymously by a panel of teachers and the Big Read team at Oxford University Press.
 The results are announced in January with winners and runners up awarded prizes.

 Please read the Terms and Conditions before submitting an entry as part of the Big Read.

 The competition is open to secondary students in Japan.
 There are two age groups - one for Junior High School, and another for High School.

 - 30 November 2022

 - Winners announced

 How to enter

-Students read a book from a list of eligible readers, create a poster, and submit it to their teacher.
+Students read a book from the list of eligible OUP readers, create a poster, and submit it to their teacher.